was111607/leb-full/docs/user_guide/upload_strains.rst

 **Notes**

+* We have disabled inputting location data into the grid for the beta test.
 * If the browser window is shrunk, the "Add Row" button can be located by clicking the blue "Edit" button which will display a drop-down menu of grid functions.
 * It is mandatory to add data to the cells highlighted in red, otherwise the data cannot be submitted.
 * You cannot have 2 rows with the same strain name as this avoids storing potentially duplicate data.